shivermetim/dec-history-archive/youtube-clips.md

 ## General & company History
 - Gordon Bell lecture ['Toward a History of Personal Workstations'](https://youtu.be/Z-4X6dkESEk?si=ICSXwuq3i8gxGAbb) for the Computer History Museum.
 - ['DEC and PCs: A Perspective'](https://youtu.be/rgb4VXYRv8U?si=azUIiXQiKFQXOJjL).
-A discussiom between Avram Miller, Barry James Folsom and Gordon Bell at the Computer History Museum.
+A discussiom between Avram Miller, Barry James Folsom and Gordon Bell at the Computer History Museum in 1997.

 ## Interviews for Employees
 - [Dave Cutler](https://youtu.be/xi1Lq79mLeE?si=Uzgid5QVd2GaWuWF) interviewed by David Plummer (Microsoft).